Donate to CVA

 - Cash gifts—you can stipulate that on-hand cash can be given to charitable organizations.

-- Bequests—simply name CAP as a recipient of a bequest in your will, testament, or living trust.
+- Bequests—simply name CVA as a recipient of a bequest in your will, testament, or living trust.
 Your bequest can include all, a specific dollar amount, or a percentage of your estate.

-- Trusts—A charitable trust is transferred to CAP upon your death to further support our missions to help Colorado animals.
+- Trusts—A charitable trust is transferred to CVA upon your death to further support our missions to help Colorado animals.
 Trusts are set up by your attorney.

 Note: Colorado law changes frequently and there may be more charitable ways you can give.
 Seek advice from your estate planning attorney to keep up-to-date on ways to save taxes, retain personal income, and continue to give to Colorado Animal Protectors.